Rating System

 Each tier has an Elo ceiling.
 When your Elo reaches the top of your current tier, it caps at the ceiling until you prove you belong in the next tier by defeating a player from that tier or above.

 You see: "Tier ceiling reached!
-Beat a Platinum player to promote."
+Beat a Deepslate Redstone Ore player to promote."

-When you beat a Platinum player, your Elo uncaps and flows through — you promote!
+When you beat a Deepslate Redstone Ore player, your Elo uncaps and flows through — you promote!

-Legend tier (2000+) has no ceiling.
+Netherite tier (1889+) has no ceiling.
 This system prevents inflated ranks from farming lower-tier opponents.

 Tier-Based Elo Scaling